- Home

 Propensity Score Matching

-Selection on observables (CIA); common support
+Selection on observables (CIA); overlap/common support; correctly specified propensity score

 0.33